 Well, guess what?

 Emotions come and go.
-Sometimes we’re thrilled and love doing a thing.
-Sometimes we’d rather do anything but that project.
-But if you let your emotions drive productivity, then you will have very little control over what you accomplish.
+Sometimes we love chasing our priorities.
+Sometimes we’d rather do anything else.
+If you let your emotions drive productivity, then you will have very little control over what you accomplish.

-But we don’t decide to spend all day in bed watching a whole TV show because we don’t feel like getting up and working—unless, of course, the highest priority in your life is your own pleasure and emotions, in which case you need a slap upside the head and a different sort of talking to than this article is giving.
+But we don’t decide to spend all day in bed watching a whole TV show because we just don’t feel like getting up and working.

-Exercising your own will despite your emotions can be hard.
-I’ve shut both Facebook and Pinterest at least once since starting this article.
+Exercising your own will despite your emotions is hard.
 But if you want to get things done, and if you want control of your life and be productive, then you’ve got to take control.
 Which means you choose where you are going and what you are doing.